mk-fg/notification-thing/README.md

 "--no-filter-sound" cli/config option can be used to force-disable these, don't init/touch libcanberra at all and make sound-* into a no-op functions.

+"gtk-sound-theme-name" setting is used to select sound theme in libcanberra, "gtk-enable-event-sounds" is NOT used though (not implemented, as it's more dynamic and must be monitored for changes).

 ##### Extra dbus commands